Badain Jaran Desert: Singing Dunes

 The Badain Jaran megadunes is one of the few places where the singing sand phenomenon occurs, in which the sand emits a sharp, loud noise that can be maintained for more than a minute.
 Although it is not fully understood, it is believed that it is caused by an electrostatic charge that is generated as wind pulls the top layers of sand down a dune slope.
 This will produce a low pitched rumble that can reach over 105 decibels.
 The "singing" starts with an avalanche of sand down the leeward face of a large dune.
 This phenomenon requires very specific circumstances to generate the sound.
 The dunes are silent throughout winter when humidity is retained in the sand.
 In the summer, when the sand is dry, the booming can be generated, but only on a slope of at least 30 degrees or more, on the leeward face of a dune; the same sand on the shallow, windward side cannot generate any noise.
 This phenomenon is only shared by around 35 other beaches and deserts around the world.

 Under the same circumstances, it is also possible to generate another acoustic phenomenon.
 Moving a hand gently through the dry sand of a "booming sand dune" will shear the upper layer of sand off the slope and generate a burping sound emission (pulse-like, short bursts of sound).

 Dunes

 The Badain Jaran Desert is made up of hundreds of dunes ranging from small to large.
 Most of the megadunes in the desert average about 400 m from the base while the rest average around 200 m.
-Out of all the megadunes, the Bilutu Peak ("bì lǔ tú fēng", 必鲁图峰) is the most famous.
+Out of all the megadunes, the Bilutu Peak (必鲁图峰 (Bìlǔtú Fēng)) is the most famous.
 It towers at 500 m from the base and is the tallest dune in Asia, (third tallest in the world).
 Unlike most of the smaller dunes the Bilutu Peak is stationary which makes it the world's tallest stationary dune.

 While the larger megadunes are stationary (with only the top layer of sand shifting), the smaller dunes are constantly shifting according to wind patterns.
 This makes desertification a problem in surrounding areas as the desert is constantly expanding.